CHOICE POINT PSYCHOLOGY

 What types of tests are included in a cognitive assessment?

-Assessments may involve problem-solving tasks, memory tests, attention exercises, language comprehension tasks, and standardized questionnaires.
+Assessments may involve problem-solving tasks, memory tests, attention exercises, language comprehension tasks, and standardised questionnaires.
 Some tests might be computer-based, while others involve writing or drawing tasks

 How do I know if I or my child needs a cognitive assessment?